enketo/blog/_posts/2015-05-19-install-enketo.md

 exit
 ```

-The response to both tests should be "PONG".
+The response to both tests should be: "PONG".

 #### Enketo configuration